ewpHumanTech/AI-playground/README.md

 This repo is used to test Plotly capabilities for data visualization.
 Feel free to use and provide feedback.

 ## Graphing Script Usage:
-python plotdata_any.py data_file chart_title
+python plotdata_any data_file chart_title
  ( Example : python plotdata_any data.csv "Awesome Apple Sales Projections" )

-This script takes any CSV input data file and plots the data along with a customizable Chart title.
+This script takes any CSV input data file and plots the data along with a customizable chart title.

 ## Graph Display